nngogol/PySimpleGUIDocGen/db/2_readme.md

           [sg.Input()],
           [sg.OK()] ]

-event, values = sg.Window('Enter a number example', layout).Read()
+window = sg.Window('Enter a number example', layout)

+event, values = window.read()

+window.close()

 sg.Popup(event, values[0])
 ```

-Your call to `Read` will return a dictionary, but will "look like a list" in how you access it.
-The first input field will be entry 0, the next one is 1, etc.  Later you'll learn about the `key` parameter which allows you to use your own values to identify elements instead of them being numbered for you.
+Your call to `read` will normally return a dictionary, but will "look like a list" in how you access it.
+The first input field will be entry 0, the next one is 1, etc..
+Later you'll learn about the `key` parameter which allows you to use your own values to identify elements instead of them being numbered for you.

 ### Example 2 - Get a filename